wikimedia/wikimedia-discovery-rainbow/tab_documentation/mobile_events.md

 These three things are tracked via the [EventLogging 'MobileWebSearch' schema](https://meta.wikimedia.org/wiki/Schema:MobileWebSearch), and stored to a database.
 The results are then aggregated and anonymised, and presented on this page.
 For performance/privacy reasons we randomly sample what we store, so the actual numbers are a vast understatement of how many user actions our servers receive - what's more interesting is how they change over time.
 In the case of Mobile Web search, this sampling rate is *going* to be **0.1%**: it's currently turned off entirely but should be enabled soon.

+\* This number represents the median of the last 90 days.

 General trends
 ------